MethodAtlas

 This result is not a typo.
 It is a consequence of how TWFE constructs comparisons under staggered timing — specifically, the use of already-treated units as controls, whose changing outcomes contaminate the estimate.
 Understanding this problem is now important for applied researchers working with staggered adoption designs.

-The core issue is the following: when treatment rolls out at different times, TWFE does not just compare treated units to never-treated units.
+The core issue is the following: when treatment rolls out at different times, TWFE does not just compare treated units to units.
 It also makes "forbidden comparisons" — comparing later-treated units to already-treated units.
 When already-treated units serve as controls, their treatment effects contaminate the estimate.

-If treatment effects are homogeneous (the same for every unit at every point in time), this weighting does not matter.
+If treatment effects are homogeneous (the same for every unit at every point in time), the weighting does not matter.
 But if effects differ across cohorts or evolve over time — which is common in practice — TWFE can assign negative weights to some treatment effects, producing an estimate that is a distorted average of the true effects.
 Visualizing these dynamics through an event study is essential for diagnosing the problem.

 Common Confusions